forem/Battlesnake/README.md

 ## Todo

-- Fix snake going back on itself after picking up food
-- Not target other snakes tails that just ate food
 - Implement flood flow algorithm for dead-end detection
 - Implement method to follow other snake tails
 - Make snake move into free space